GWCustom/bfabric-web-app-template/README.md

 ## Deployment

-Follow these steps to set up and deploy the Bfabric Web App Template locally:
+Follow these steps to set up and deploy the B-Fabric Web App Template locally:

 ### 1. Fork and Clone the Repository